-The word harp has been used to describe many instruments other than the stringed harp, including the Jew's Harp (also called Jaw Harp or Mouth Harp and often known in some parts of Germany by the name Mundharmonika) and the Aeols Harfe.
-This latter instrument was also known as Windharmonika or Aeolsharmonika and was a funnel-shaped device which was mounted on tops of houses in 19th century Germany, directed the wind though a set of free reeds tuned to produce a chord.
+The word harp has been used to describe many instruments other than the stringed harp, including the Jew's Harp (also called Jaw Harp or Mouth Harp and often known in some parts of Germany by the name Mundharmonika) and the Aeolsharfe.
+This latter instrument was also known as Windharmonika, Windspiel or Aeolsharmonika and was a funnel-shaped device which was mounted on tops of houses in 19th century Germany, directed the wind though a set of free reeds tuned to produce a chord.
 Here is an illustration of one from a 1914 catalog of the Koch harmonica company:

 They are still being made - see here.
-(Just to add to the confusion, "Aeols Harfe" was more frequently used to mean the stringed Aeolian harp and "Windharmonica" was often used to denote the reed organ or harmonium.)
+(Just to add to the confusion, "Aeolsharfe" was more often used to mean the stringed Aeolian harp and "Windharmonika" was sometimes used to denote the reed organ or harmonium.)

-According to folklorist Michael Licht, "French" was often used in the US South to mean "European" and thus to imply sophistication, so although harmonicas were mostly made in Germany and Austria, they wound up being called French Harps (compare with the Irish Gaelic term below).
-This term was most popular in the South, with the term mouth harp being preferred in the "Midland" area (Indiana, Ohio and Illinois) and mouth organ in the Northern tier and Canada, with French speaking Canada often using the term musique ŕ bouche.
+According to folklorist Michael Licht in his article "America's Harp" (Folklife Center News Vol II Number 3),"French" was often used in the US South to mean "European" and thus to imply sophistication, so although harmonicas were mostly made in Germany and Austria, they wound up being called French Harps (compare with the Irish Gaelic term below).
+According to the Dictionary of American Regional English this term was most popular in the West Midland, Texas and Central areas, with the term mouth harp being preferred in the Midland area.
+They also note the occasional use of the term breath harp in the South and South Midlands.
+Mouth organ is more common in the Northern Tier and Canada, with French speaking Canada often using the term musique à bouche.

 The term French harp was already well established by the time the Carl Essbach company made their French Harp models pictured at the top of this page.
-By 1890, the American Dialect Society was using the question "Do you say 'harmonica' 'mouth organ', or 'French harp'?" to help localise where someone learned their language skills (ref.
-Dialect Notes Vol. 1, Officers of the American Dialect Society).
-The earliest published usage that I have so far discovered was in a poem by Emily Thornton Charles (AKA Emily Hawthorne) entitled Christmas Dreams.
-Published in 1876, it includes the following stanza:
+By 1890, the American Dialect Society was using the question "Do you say 'harmonica' 'mouth organ', or 'French harp'?" to help localise where someone learned their language skills (ref: Dialect Notes Vol. 1, Officers of the American Dialect Society).
+The earliest published usage that I have so far discovered (after sifting through many items clearly referring to stringed instruments from France), is in an ad in the Indiana State Sentinel from January 13, 1846:

 In other parts of the world, the harmonica is known as: